MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-opening-business-central-tablet-or-phone-client-from-browser.md

 ms.prod: "dynamics365-business-central"
 author: blrobl
 ---
-# How to: Open the Business Central Tablet or Phone Client from a Browser
+# Opening the Business Central Tablet or Phone Client from a Browser
 You can open the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] or the [!INCLUDE[nav_phone](includes/nav_phone_md.md)] by using a browser from a device that has a network connection.
 Opening the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] or the [!INCLUDE[nav_phone](includes/nav_phone_md.md)] in a browser can, for example, make it easier to test your solution during the design phase.
 You must know the name of the computer that is running the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] and the HTTP port that it is running on to be able to open the client in a browser.

 > [!IMPORTANT]